 Some women may have no symptoms, except that they cannot become pregnant.
 Other women develop the same symptoms that are associated with normal menopause (which occurs at about age 51), such as hot flashes, night sweats, or mood swings.
 Menstrual periods may become lighter or irregular, or they may stop.

 The lack of estrogen may lead to decreased bone density (osteoporosis) and thinning and drying of the lining of the vagina (vaginal atrophy).
-If women with premature menopause do not take estrogen therapy, the risk of mood disorders, Parkinson disease, dementia, and coronary artery disease is increased.
+If women with premature menopause do not take estrogen therapy until they reach the average age for menopause (about age 51), the risk of mood disorders, Parkinson disease, dementia, and coronary artery disease is increased.